Swatinem/rust-cache/README.md

 An additional input `key` can be provided if the builtin keys are not sufficient.

-Before being persisted, the cache is cleaned of:
+Before being persisted, the cache is cleaned if:

 - Any files in `~/.cargo/bin` that were present before the action ran (for example `rustc`).
 - Dependencies that are no longer used.